Adam-Collier/portfolio-site/content/blog/2020-08-05-using-hast-to-create-tables/index.md

   .toString()
 ```

 Here we are reading our markdown file from the path string and passing it into the unified ecosystem.
-Now we will add our html and markdown plugins: remark-parse to parse the markdown, remark-rehype to turn the markdown into a HTML tree and rehype-stringify to generate the html markup to output.
+Now we will add our HTML and markdown plugins: remark-parse to parse the markdown, remark-rehype to turn the markdown into an HTML tree and rehype-stringify to generate the HTML markup to output.

 ```js{3-5,8-10}
 const fs = require("fs")